unbit/uwsgi-docs/Async.rst

 Older uWSGI releases supported an additional system: callbacks.

 Callbacks is the approach used by popular systems like node.js.
-This approach requires HEAVY app cooperation, and for complex projects like uWSGI dealing with this is basically impossible.
+This approach requires HEAVY app cooperation, and for complex projects like uWSGI dealing with this is extremely complex.
 For that reason, callback approach IS NOT SUPPORTED (even if technically possible)

 Loop engines